 - Sent - Number of users in targeted group(s) at the time the email was sent.

-- Delivered - Number of notifications successfully delivered to users' address.
+- Delivered - Number of emails successfully delivered to users' addresses.

 - Open - Total number of opens.
 A single user can open an email multiple times.